medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 If using the default implementation
 1. Install the address hierarchy add-on.
 2. Download the contact hierarchy from the CHT application.
-2. Upload these contacts to OpenMRS: address 5 should be a CHW area, or the direct parent of the patient.
+3. Upload these contacts to OpenMRS: address 5 should be a CHW area, or the direct parent of the patient.
 If address 5 is not specified, the mediator will use address 4.
-3. The mediator will attempt to find CHT locations by using a place id formatted like `[12345]` at the end of the address string. `place_id` must match a CHT place id.
+4. The mediator will attempt to find CHT locations by using a place id formatted like `[12345]` at the end of the address string. `place_id` must match a CHT place id.
 If `place_id` is not included in the OpenMRS addresses, the mediator will attempt to match by the place name.
 This is not as reliable since the name must match exactly, and changes to either the CHT or OpenMRS will

 Patients that do not have an address or otherwise cannot be assigned a parent in CHT will be queryable in the FHIR Server and linked to OpenMRS Patients, but will not be sent to CHT.

+This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-incoming-patients.png)

 ### Sending forms OpenMRS->CHT